IBE160/SG-Nettgrupp1/docs/atdd-checklist-1-2.md

 **TEA Agent Responsibilities:**

-- ✅ All tests written and failing
+- [x] All tests written and failing
-- ✅ Fixtures and factories created with auto-cleanup
+- [x] Fixtures and factories created with auto-cleanup
-- ✅ Mock requirements documented
+- [x] Mock requirements documented
-- ✅ data-testid requirements listed
+- [x] data-testid requirements listed
-- ✅ Implementation checklist created
+- [x] Implementation checklist created

 **Verification:**

-- All tests run and fail as expected
+- [x] All tests run and fail as expected
-- Failure messages are clear and actionable
+- [x] Failure messages are clear and actionable
-- Tests fail due to missing implementation, not test bugs
+- [x] Tests fail due to missing implementation, not test bugs

 ---